 Cloud Audit Logging is now available for Cloud IAP-secured resources.
 Read about how to Enable Cloud Audit Logging.

 The Cloud IAP 403 "failed access" page now includes product and email details from the OAuth consent screen.
 As with the login page, these details are publicly visible to anyone who accesses your URL.
 You can change the information that displays on the OAuth consent screen.

 Added information about Authenticating from a desktop app for Cloud IAP-secured resources.

 April 17, 2017

-When you use Cloud IAP with Compute Engine, Kubernetes Engine, or the App Engine flexible environment, you must also use signed headers to secure your app.
+When you use Cloud IAP with Compute Engine, GKE, or the App Engine flexible environment, you must also use signed headers to secure your app.

 Cloud IAP can't currently be enabled for App Engine flexible environment apps.

 Cloud IAP has a static 403 "failed access" page.
-In a future release, admins will be able to customise the failure message text.
+In a future release, admins will be able to customize the failure message text.